 (Add) 3.5.16 “Three family apartment building” means a building or portion thereof containing three dwelling units with independent cooking and bathroom facilities.
-This Code shall provide reasonable standards for the installation of smoke and carbon monoxide detectors in three family buildings.
+This Code shall provide reasonable standards for the installation of smoke and carbon monoxide detection in three family apartment buildings.

 The entire building shall be required to be protected by an approved automatic sprinkler system, installed pursuant to the provisions of NFPA 13, as applicable, on or before January 1, 2016.
-The applicable version of NFPA 13 shall be that version in force and effect at the time plans for the installation of the system are approved by the AHJ or as outlined in section 1-14-3.
-(Note: This mandate was originally adopted in 2004 as outlined is Section 7 (Amend) RIFC 22.214.171.124.2.3.)
+The applicable version of NFPA 13 shall be that version in force and effect at the time plans for the installation of the system were approved by the AHJ or as outlined in section 1-14-3.
+(Note: This mandate was originally adopted in the 2004 edition as outlined in Section 7 (Amend) RIFC 188.8.131.52.2.3.)

 Any person, firm, corporation and/or co-partnership aggrieved by the decision of the State Fire Marshal to suspend, revoke or refuse to issue or renew a permit may petition the Fire Safety Code Board of Appeal & Review for a hearing pursuant to § 1.7.1 of this Subchapter et seq. of the Fire Safety Code.